garett09/Iesu-artisan/README.md

 git config --global review.review.gerrithub.io.username "gerritUsername"
 ```

-{% include alerts/note.html content="Your Gerrit username is case-sensitive." %}
+`Your Gerrit username is case-sensitive.`

 If you already have SSH keys set up (e.g. for GitHub), skip the following two steps.